What Health and Safety Training do Schools and Colleges need?

 Senior managers, governors and trustees with responsibility for health and safety should have a greater depth of knowledge, so that they can set the direction for the school or college and effectively monitor its health and safety performance.
 We would recommend that a suitable minimum level of course for these individuals is the Institution of Occupational Safety and Health's (IOSH) Managing Safely.
 This course would also be appropriate for the school or college's health and safety co-ordinator ( the person delegated to have oversight of the Safety Management System on behalf of the principal or headteacher).

-Information on the health and safety, fire safety & first aid training courses which we offer can be found via the links below:
+Information on the health and safety and fire safety training courses which we offer can be found via the links below: